How to Help Heal Your C-Section Scar

 Another really great option to start with, prior to doing scar tissue mobilization, is a technique called nerve desensitization.
 This is something you want to do to ensure that the nerves don’t become overly sensitive while healing.
 You can start with some soft textures (like a q-tip, cotton ball or silk material) and lightly rub the material on the tissues surrounding the scar, not directly on the scar.
 Start gentle and progress to a little firmer pressure and different textures, like a sock!
 You can also use scar tissue mobilization techniques, but instead of doing it directly on the scar, perform above, below and to each side of the scar.
 This video demonstrates some of these techniques discussed for desensitizing the nerves.

-Now, once you have been cleared by your doctor and your scar is fully healed, it’s time to start some scar tissue mobilization techniques.
 This will typically be around 6 weeks postpartum, but may vary just depending on how you heal.
 There are many different ways to do it, but you want to make sure that you are not pushing yourself into pain.
 Start lightly and gradually progress.
 You can utilize cross-friction (moving up/down on the horizontal scar line), circles both directions, and abdominal pulling (all shown in the video above).
 Cupping is also an option, although you will want to make sure you’ve been instructed in proper use or have a pelvic health professional trial cupping techniques on you prior to performing them independently.

 Direct scar tissue mobilization is just one of many different ways to ensure your scar heals properly and with good mobility.
 Another option is considering hip, pelvic and low back mobility.
 Many of the muscles that help the hips, pelvis and low back to move, either cross the region that your scar is located or are very close to it!
 You want to make sure that they are mobile as well.
 Here are a few movements to try that will help to indirectly mobilize the scar tissue, and here are a few more options to try out in the beginning!
 Remember, this is about full body healing and looking at the big picture.
 When thinking about rehabbing a scar or a small region, it will almost always require a full body approach.